 What is breast reduction?

-Breast reduction surgery, technically called mammaplasty, reduction reduces the size and volume of large breasts while making them firmer, shapelier, and better proportioned.
+Boston area breast reduction surgery, technically called mammaplasty, reduces the size and volume of large breasts while making them firmer, shapelier, and more proportional.
 The reduction process, which includes a breast lift when needed (as it is for most patients), involves removing excess fat, glandular tissue, and skin along with repositioning the nipple to enhance appearance.

 Who is a candidate for breast reduction?

-We typically recommend that younger patients wait until their breasts are fully developed before choosing breast reduction surgery, as well as women who intend to have children or lose a significant amount of weight.
-Optimal timing is a topic to discuss with Clareo surgeons.
+We typically recommend that younger patients wait until their breasts are fully developed before choosing breast reduction surgery.
+Women who intend to have children or lose a significant amount of weigh are also advised to postpone their breast reduction.
+The timing of your surgery is an excellent topic to discuss with your Clareo surgeon.

 Benefits of breast reduction